Antfield-Creations/fafa-vae/journal/README.md

 resource, but fails to (re)set the `resume_model` key when it is empty (where it previously was not).
 I'm going to have to look this up in StackOverflow or the kubectl GitHub issues list or something to figure out what is going on.
 Meanwhile, I have a practical workaround by removing the previous workflow before applying the new one.

+Even more good news: I have a fully working and passing integration/e2e test suite for the entire pipeline.
+I didn't run `coverage` but it should be at least 90% as both parts of the pipeline are subjected to a test run.

 ## 2022-06-23
 In an oversight I missed an important feature of the combined pipeline architecture.
 The encoder output channels size